l7mp/stunner/doc/AUTH.md

 basically corresponding to a traditional "log-in" username and password pair given to users.
 Note that only a single username/password pair is used for *all* clients.
 This makes configuration easy;
 e.g., the ICE server configuration can be written into the static Javascript code served to clients.
-At the same time, `plaintext` authentication is the least secure mode: once an attacker learns a `plaintext` STUNner credential they can use it without limits to reach STUNner (until the administrator rolls the credetials, see below).
+At the same time, `plaintext` authentication is prone to leaking the credentials: once an attacker learns a `plaintext` STUNner credential they can use it without limits to reach STUNner (until the administrator rolls the credetials, see below).

 You can select the authentication mode from the GatewayConfig resource of STUNner.
 For instance, the below GatewayConfig will configure STUNner to use `plaintext` authentication using the